EKbanaML/ekbanaml.github.io/_posts/2020-10-06-Introduction_to_vectors-Linear_algebra.md.md

 There is no solution when the lines are parallel.
 If the lines never meet how can there be a point of intersection.

-There are $\infty$ solution if the lines are collinear.
+There are $\infty$ solutions if the lines are collinear.

 We must remember that 0 can never be a pivot.